Builders Risk & Contractors

 ➡️ General Liability Insurance

 But what do they actually cover?
 Are they the same thing?
 Can you get by with just one?
 Short answer: No. You likely need both.
-Let’s break down the key differences, what risks each policy protects against, and how to make sure your construction project is truly covered.
+Let’s break down the key differences, what risks each policy protects against, and how to help make sure your construction project is properly covered.

 • Structures being built or renovated